Netflix/x-element/SPEC.md

 Provides base functionality for creating custom elements with shadow roots and hooks to re-render the element.

-### `listeners-mixin`

-Provides a declarative `listeners` block which adds bound listeners on connect and removes them on disconnect.

 ### `properties-mixin`

 Allows you to declare the `properties` block.
 This leverages the `element-mixin`